The Ruling Family

 On 29 January 2006, Shaykh Sabah Al-Ahmed Al-Jaber Al-Sabah became the 15th Amir of Kuwait after taking the constitutionally-mandated Amiri oath in front of Parliament and approximately 1,000 invited guests.
 Shaykh Sabah was nominated by the Council of Ministers on January 24 after Parliament unanimously voted the ailing Amir-designate, Shaykh Saad Al-Abdullah Al-Salem Al-Sabah, medically unfit for the position.

-Shaykh Sabah entered the National Council yesterday as Prime Minister and left an Amir.
-The loyalty with which Shaykh Sabah Al-Ahmed spoke of the departed Amir Shaykh Jaber Al-Ahmed and of the father Amir Shaykh Saad Al-Abdullah is not foreign to him.
-His concentration on the nation's role in making the decision popularly, preliminarily, and through the media is not far from his political experience, which he carried out with complete faith in democracy, freedom, and human rights.
-Those who paid close attention to the oath taken yesterday would realize that Kuwaitis were and remain the main concern of His Highness the Amir Shaykh Sabah Al-Ahmed.
+Shaykh Sabah entered the National Council as Prime Minister and left an Amir.
+The loyalty with which Shaykh Sabah Al-Ahmed spoke of the departed Amir Shaykh Jaber Al-Ahmed and of the father Amir Shaykh Saad Al-Abdullah was not foreign to him.
+His concentration on the nation's role in making the decision popularly, preliminarily, and through the media was not far from his political experience, which he carried out with complete faith in democracy, freedom, and human rights.
+Those who paid close attention to the oath would realize that Kuwaitis were and remained the main concern of His Highness the Amir Shaykh Sabah Al-Ahmed.

 |Join the GlobalSecurity.org mailing list|